dipta-sdd/campaignbay/readme.txt

 *   Initial release of CampaignBay.

 == Upgrade Notice ==

+= 1.0.7 =
+*   This is a great update!
+We've introduced a powerful new 'Conditions' feature for creating smarter campaigns and have given the entire admin interface a fresh, modern upgrade.
+The update is seamless and no action is required.

 = 1.0.6 =
 *   This update introduces a new feature to turn off promotional messages on the cart and product pages.
 The upgrade is seamless and requires no action from you.